infrawatch/feature-verification-tests/roles/common/README.md

 Example Playbook
 ----------------

-Typically, for this role the tests should *not* use a "main.yml" and import or include all the tests in the role.
-On the contrary, a tests should explicitly include specific tests needed for a given job.
+The tasks run in this role are dependant on the vars that are configured As such, the role can be called multiple times within the same play, with the tests being configured at the task level (e.g. with import_role) or the vars can be set at the play level.

-  hosts: controller
+  - hosts: controller
     gather_facts: no
+    ignore_errors: true
+    environment:
+      KUBECONFIG: "{{ cifmw_openshift_kubeconfig }}"
+      PATH: "{{ cifmw_path }}"
     vars:
-     proj_out_file: verify_logging_projects_exist_lresults.log
-     proj_list:
-       - openshift-openstack-infra
-       - openshift
-       - openstack-operators
+      common_pod_test_id: "RHOSO-12752"
+      common_pod_status_str: "Running"
+      common_pod_nspace: openstack
+      common_pod_list:
-       - openshift-logging
+        - openstackclient
     tasks:
-    - name: Run projects tests
+      - name: "Verify Running Pods"
         ansible.builtin.import_role:
           name: common

 License